Dispute Resolution Rules

 Article 9 Notice of Dispute

-1) A party, as claimant, may submit a claim under these Rules by delivering a written Notice of Dispute to the respondent and to the DRC.
+1) a party, as claimant, may submit a claim under these Rules by delivering a written Notice of Dispute to the respondent and to the DRC.

 2) The Notice of Dispute shall contain:

-a.
-The names of the parties to the dispute and counsel, if represented, together with their addresses for delivery;
+1. The names of the parties to the dispute and counsel, if represented, together with their addresses for delivery;

-b. a brief statement of the matter in dispute; and
+2. brief statement of the matter in dispute; and

-c. the remedy sought including, where possible, a precise estimate of the amount claimed.
+3. the remedy sought including, where possible, a precise estimate of the amount claimed.

 3) If the parties agree to apply these Rules to a dispute in which one of the parties is a non-member, the Notice of Dispute must be accompanied by a copy of the clause or agreement incorporating these Rules and a non-refundable commencement fee payable by the non-member.
 Pursuant to the Corporation’s by-laws, the commencement fee paid by the non-member shall be credited towards membership fees should the non-member apply for membership in the DRC.
 Should the non-member refuse to or otherwise not pay the commencement fee, the member may pay the non-member’s commencement fee and add this amount to the member’s claim.
 In this case, the fee will not be credited to the non-member’s membership fee should that non-member apply for membership in the DRC.